mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Ginnu?
 What are you doing down here?"

-	She didn't answer, unconscious.
+	Thi didn't answer, unconscious.

 	"Ginnu?
-Oh fuck," he realized what had happened to her, and instantly lifted himself and ran back the way he came.
+Oh fuck," he realized what had happened to hae, and instantly lifted himself and ran back the way he came.

 	Once Ramne had created enough distance, Kip hid the dagger in his pouch and started his search for the ground, slowly swinging his leg down and off the ledge.
 On the third swing, he broadened his search, and his toe hit a steel peg, causing him to wince and fight every urge to scream.
 He took a moment to regain his calm while the throbbing pain passed and proceeded to carefully move his hands to the peg.
 It was grooved in a peculiar way and the bottom was covered with a thick layer of rust, but after a few swipes he was sure he could get a solid grip on it.
 He started by slowly adding more of his weight on it until he was sure it would hold him.
 With a leap of faith, he jumped and let his feet fall below him while his hands were still fixed to the ends of the peg.
 To his surprise, his feet discovered another peg below him, upon which he found more secure footing and carefully stooped down to.
 He performed the same steps on the next peg and his feet found a layer of dust thick enough to cushion his feet before they hit the cold hard ground.
 In the distance, he could still see the remnants of Ramne's blue light and the shadow of his feet touching the floor with every step.

 	He rubbed his toe to ease the pain and then moved to Ginnu who still lay where Ramne found her.

-	Once he was sure that Ramne was gone, Kip looked back down at Ginnu and felt for her pulse. *Still ticking*.
-Thi began to stir and moan, and Kip immediately turned his focus to her.
+	Once he was sure that Ramne was gone, Kip looked back down at Ginnu and felt for hae pulse. *Still ticking*.
+Thi began to stir and moan, and Kip immediately turned his focus to hae.

 	"Hey it's me, Kipnu.
 Stay as still and quiet as you can," Kipnu told a barely-conscious Ginnu.
-He could see bad scrapes and bruises on her shoulder and on the side of her head.
+He could see bad scrapes and bruises on hae shoulder and on the side of hae head.

 	"How is your head?
 Does it hurt?" he asked has he gently touched the wound.

-	"Ahhhh," she groaned.
+	"Ahhhh," thi groaned.

 	"Ok.
 I can work with that."

 	He took off his pouch and removed the dagger from it and gently raised Ginnu's head to place the pouch underneath.
-With graceful and deliberate touches, he checked the head injury and found that a piece of her skull had fractured just forward of her right ear, and fluid was building up at the site of the fracture.
+With graceful and deliberate touches, he checked the head injury and found that a piece of hae skull had fractured just forward of hae right ear, and fluid was building up at the site of the fracture.

 	"UNNHNN!"
-She yelled in pain as he pressed gently at the base of her skull.
+Thi yelled in pain as he pressed gently at the base of hae skull.

 	*Shit*

 	He took out the dagger with his left hand and with a quick flick, he cut open a small hole under the scrape on hae temple.
-A mix of blood, dermal fluid, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.
+A mix of blood, hydrodermal fluid, and cerebral fluid formed a rivulet in the dust while Kip put the knife far away and continued to monitor hae pulse.

-	"Am I dying?"
-She asked, now slightly more awake and audibly afraid.
+	"Am I dying?" thi asked, now slightly more awake and audibly afraid.

 	"You'll be fine, Ginnu.
 Just stay strong and quiet for me."

-	He glanced at where he had seen Ramne before to find nothing but the dark and then reassured her one more time with a hand squeeze before running back toward the pegs and the hole he entered from.
+	He glanced at where he had seen Ramne before to find nothing but the dark and then reassured hae one more time with a hand squeeze before running back toward the pegs and the hole he entered from.
 Inside, Fanla and Penyi were busy fetching weapons and passing them under the cloth wall.

 	"Fanla?
 Penyi?
 Where did you go?
 We've been waiting for you," he whispered loudly.